 Measure out your VG and either pipe it or pour it through a funnel into your mixing bottle.

-Combine your (optional) nicotine and your PG, dissolving your nicotine in PG first will make it easier to combine with the thicker VG later, plus…you need to have your desired nicotine in solution when you’re going to start adding flavor because flavor is hugely impacted by nicotine.
+Combine your (optional) nicotine and your PG, dissolving your nicotine in PG first will make it easier to combine with the thicker VG later.
+Plus, you need to have your desired nicotine in solution when you’re going to start adding flavour because flavour is hugely impacted by nicotine.

-Adding flavor first, or testing flavors before adding nicotine is going to throw you right off.
+Adding flavour first, or testing flavours before adding nicotine is going to throw you right off.

-Combine your Nicotine/PG solution or just your PG (if you’re nicotine free) and your first desired flavor.
+Combine your Nicotine/PG solution or just your PG (if you’re nicotine free) and your first desired flavour.

 Shake this solution well, until it looks completely consistent…don’t taste this as it will be incredibly harsh without VG.

 You may choose to follow this step or alternatively, for more add hoc mixing, you’ll combine your Nic/PG solution with your VG and then add flavor drop for drop.

 Pipe/funnel your flavour solution into your VG base in a mixing bottle (I use a large, 100 ml plastic squeezy bottle for this, the same kind that you buy some vape juices in, only bigger).
 Shake like hell.

 If you intend on steeping or keeping the liquid a while, keep in mind that any taste now will likely mature, smooth out and become a little richer over time.